-Director General, Department for Transport
+Director General, Department for Health and Social Care

 Policy Leaders Fellow, Centre for Science and Policy

-Scott McPherson is leading a review of models to radically reduce the cost and time of transport investment projects.
-Previously, Scott was Director General of the Crime, Policing and Fire Group in the Home Office, a role which he took up in November 2017.
-CPFG is responsible for a wide of range of policies to keep our citizens safe by cutting crime and protecting the vulnerable, as well as reforming both the police and fire & rescue services.
+Scott is currently Director General for the Community Testing Programme at DHSC having previously served as Director General of the Crime, Policing and Fire Group in the Home Office from 2017 to 2020.
+CPFG is responsible for a wide of range of policies to keep citizens safe by cutting crime and protecting the vulnerable, as well as reforming both the police and fire & rescue services.

-Prior to joining the Home Office Scott was the Director of Law, Rights and International in the Ministry of Justice between 2014 - 2017.
+Prior to joining the Home Office Scott was the Director of Law, Rights and International in the Ministry of Justice between 2014 and 2017.
 The role included responsibility for all of MOJ's international activity including relations with the EU, UN, and Council of Europe, as well as policy responsibility for human rights, freedom of information, data protection, and a wide range of civil and criminal law.

 Before joining MOJ Scott was Portfolio Director at the Department of Energy and Climate Change, with responsibility for strengthening the management of DECC’s £100 billion portfolio of projects and programmes.
-He was previously Head of Home Affairs in the Cabinet Secretariat where he advised the Prime Minster and Deputy Prime Minister on policies ranging from crime & justice to devolution and constitutional reform.
+He was previously Head of Home Affairs in the Cabinet Secretariat where he advised the Prime Minster and Deputy OM on policies ranging from crime and justice to devolution and constitutional reform.